-- 7.13 The NPPF states that local planning authorities should plan for a mix of housing based on current and future demographic trends; and identify the size of housing that is required, reflecting local demand.
+7.13 The NPPF states that local planning authorities should plan for a mix of housing based on current and future demographic trends; and identify the size of housing that is required, reflecting local need.
 The housing stock in the New Forest National Park as a whole should provide a range of accommodation types, sizes and tenures to meet the needs of local communities.
 The Local Plan necessarily focuses on new development, which will make up a small proportion of the National Park's housing stock by 2036.
-Policy SP21 aims to ensure that, in terms of size, type and tenure, new housing permitted within the National Park will result in a better mix of dwellings across the National Park and a focus on meeting the identified local needs. - 7.14 The existing dwelling stock in the New Forest National Park stands at around 15,000 dwellings and is heavily skewed towards larger properties, with 75% of homes having 3 or more bedrooms.
-The New Forest Strategic Housing Market Area Assessment (2014) identifies a clear need for smaller homes within the
+Policy SP21 aims to ensure that, in terms of size, type and tenure, new housing permitted within the National Park will result in a better mix of dwellings across the National Park and a focus on meeting the identified local needs.

-National Park, with the vast majority of local housing need being in the 1-3 bedroom dwelling categories.
-The Assessment concludes that in the National Park - where the level of housing development is likely to be restricted - consideration should be given to focusing delivery towards smaller properties.
-This conclusion reflects the demographic profile of the National Park and also the existing stock of dwellings within the New Forest.

-7.15 In response to the clear evidence on local needs relating to dwelling size, Policy SP21 sets out a maximum floor area on the size of new dwellings to ensure that the new housing delivered addresses the identified local housing needs as much as possible.
+- 7.14 The existing dwelling stock in the New Forest National Park stands at around 15,000 dwellings and is heavily skewed towards larger properties, with 75% of homes having 3 or more bedrooms.
+The New Forest Strategic Housing Market Area Assessment (2014) identifies a clear need for smaller homes within the National Park, with the vast majority of local housing need being in the 1 3 bedroom dwelling categories.
+The Assessment concludes that in the National Park where the level of housing development is likely to be restricted consideration should be given to focusing delivery towards smaller properties. - 7.15 In response to the clear evidence on local needs relating to dwelling size, Policy SP21 sets out a maximum floor area on the size of new dwellings to ensure that the new housing delivered addresses the identified local housing needs as much as possible.
 This approach is adopted within other English National Parks in response to the finite land resource for new development and the need to target new development towards meeting the identified local housing needs.
-The Government's Technical housing standards - nationally prescribed space standard (2015) confirms that a gross internal floor area of 100 square metres equates to a 3-bed dwelling.
+The Government's Technical housing standards nationally prescribed space standard (2015) confirms that 100 square metres equates to a 3-bed dwelling.